shplok/sionna_rt_jamming/README.md

 4. Make sure that Forward is set to "Y Forward" and Up to "Z Up"
 5. Exported XML file can be loaded in Python with: `scene = rt.load_scene("path/to/exported.xml")`

-# ------
-# NOTICE: the meshes/ subdir must be at the same level and in same location as the exported.xml file!
+**NOTICE: the meshes/ subdir must be at the same level and in same location as the exported.xml file!**
-# ------

 ### Step 4: Load in Python
 ```python